-- 27.1 S/he has been removed from office as a Governor of the Trust; in accordance with the provisions set out in Annex 6 paragraph 8 of the section titled "Termination of office and removal of Governors". - 27.2 S/he is a spouse, partner, parent or child of a member of the Council of Governors or Board of Directors; - 27.3 S/he is a member of a local authority's scrutiny committee covering health matters; - 27.4 S/he has been adjudged bankrupt or his/her estate has been sequestrated and (in either case) has not been discharged; - 27.5 S/he has made a composition or arrangement with, or granted a trust deed for, his/her creditors and has not been discharged in respect of it; - 27.6 S/he has, within the preceding five years, been convicted in the British Isles or elsewhere of any offence and a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on him/her; - 27.7 On the basis of disclosures obtained through an application to the Criminal Records Bureau, s/he is not considered suitable by the Trust's Director responsible for Human Resources; - 27.8 S/he is or has been the subject of a sex offender order; - 27.9 S/he is the subject of a disqualification order made under the Company Directors Disqualification Act 1986; - 27.10 S/he is incapable by reason of mental disorder, illness or injury of managing or administering his/her property and affairs; - 27.11 In the case of a Non-Executive Director, s/he is no longer a member of the Public Constituency or the parent and carer class of the Patients' Constituency; - 27.12 S/he has within the preceding two years been dismissed, otherwise than by reason of redundancy, from any paid employment with a health service body; - 27.13 S/he is a person whose tenure of office as the Chair or as a member or Director of a health service body has been terminated on the grounds that his/her appointment is not in the interests of the health service, for non-attendance at meetings, or for non-disclosure of a pecuniary interest;
+- 28.1 S/he has been removed from office as a Governor of the Trust; in accordance with the provisions set out in Annex 6 paragraph 8 of the section titled "Termination of office and removal of Governors". - 28.2 S/he is a spouse, partner, parent or child of a member of the Council of Governors or Board of Directors; - 28.3 S/he is a member of a local authority's scrutiny committee covering health matters: - 28.4 S/he has been made bankrupt or his/her estate has been sequestrated and (in either case) has not been discharged; - 28.5 A person in relation to whom a moratorium period under a debt relief order applies (under Part 7A of the Insolvency Act 1986). - 28.6 S/he has made a composition or arrangement with, or granted a trust deed for, his/her creditors and has not been discharged in respect of it: - 28.7 S/he has, within the preceding five years, been convicted in the British Isles or elsewhere of any offence and a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on him/her;

-- 27.14 S/he has had his/her name removed from any list prepared under Part II of the NHS Act 1977 and, due to the reason(s) for such removal, s/he is not considered suitable by the Trust's Director responsible for Human Resources; - 27.15 In the case of a Non-Executive Director, s/he has refused without reasonable cause to fulfil any training requirements established by the Board of Directors; - 27.16 S/he has refused to sign and deliver to the Secretary a statement in the form specified by the Board of Directors confirming acceptance of the Trusts' Code of Conduct for Directors.
+- 28.8 On the basis of disclosures obtained through an application to the Criminal Records Bureau, s/he is not considered suitable by the Trust's Director responsible for Human Resources; - 28.9 S/he is or has been the subject of a sex offender order; - 28.10 S/he is the subject of a disqualification order made under the Company Directors Disqualification Act 1986; - 28.11 S/he is incapable by reason of mental disorder, illness or injury of managing or administering his/her property and affairs; - 28.12 In the case of a Non-Executive Director, s/he is no longer a member of the Public Constituency or the parent and carer class of the Patients' Constituency; - 28.13 S/he has within the preceding two years been dismissed, otherwise than by reason of redundancy, from any paid employment with a health service body; - 28.14 S/he is a person whose tenure of office as the Chair or as a member or Director of a health service body has been terminated on the grounds that his/her appointment is not in the interests of the health service, for non-attendance at meetings, or for non-disclosure of a pecuniary interest; - 28.15 S/he has had his/her name removed from any list prepared under Part II of the NHS Act 1977 and, due to the reason(s) for such removal, s/he is not considered suitable by the Trust's Director responsible for Human Resources; - 28.16 In the case of a Non-Executive Director, s/he has refused without reasonable cause to fulfil any training requirements established by the Board of Directors: - 28.17 S/he has refused to sign and deliver to the Secretary a statement in the form specified by the Board of Directors confirming acceptance of the Trusts' Code of Conduct for Directors.

-28. Board of Directors - Standing Orders
+29. Board of Directors - Standing Orders